What's brat style? Let's clarify!

 To sum up, the brat style motorbikes created by privates or professional customizers could be called "Brat Style - style", taken from the great inspiration of Takamine and his Team's creations.

 Last Breyt ™ has always been the promoter of the bratstyle, and it loves using words like #bratstyle preceeded from the hashtag, to differentiate the workshop from the biker community and lovers of the genre.
 A lot of people have simplified the word using only #brat; for example, if you Google "brat" the search suggests you also "brat motorcycle".

 Then the "brat café" came to the world to place side by side with the more popular bobbers and trackers.
 Most of the times, they are raw two-seater café racer equipped with a long flat seat that came from Japan, with a four cylinders engine, such as the gorgeous Honda Four.

 Honda CB 750 F #bratcafe

-The #bratstyle bobbers are related to the urban genre, most of the times two-seater, preferring low suspensions rather than a strong frame (more often used in the US bobber), and frequently they have got countercone cone exhaust pipes.
+The #bratstyle bobbers are related to the urban genre, most of the times two-seater, preferring low suspensions rather than a rigid frame (more often used in the US bobber), and frequently they have got countercone cone exhaust pipes.
 It has been done to differentiate the bikes from the classic US style or the UK one.
 A lot of people use the term "jap style"; it is associated with tracker and scrambler, small single-cylinder customized by boys, with simple and cheap solutions, but with a lot of taste, right as the brat philosophy says!

 Kawasaki KZ200 Binter Merzy #japstyle